Hyperuricemia: pH

 Serum pH is neither safely nor easily altered.
 Therapies that alter pH principally alter the pH of urine, to discourage a possible complication of uricosuric therapy: formation of uric acid kidney stones due to increased uric acid in the urine (see nephrolithiasis).
 Medications that have a similar effect include acetazolamide.

 Temperature

 Low temperature is a reported trigger of acute gout.
 An example would be a day spent standing in cold water, followed by an attack of gout the next morning.
 This is believed to be due to temperature-dependent precipitation of uric acid crystals in tissues at below normal temperature.
 Thus, one aim of prevention is to keep the hands and feet warm, and soaking in hot water may be therapeutic.

 Prognosis

-Increased levels predispose for gout and, if very high, kidney failure.
+Increased levels of uric acid in the blood predispose persons for developing gout and, if very high, kidney failure.
 Metabolic syndrome often presents with hyperuricemia.
 Prognosis is good with regular consumption of allopurinol or febuxostat.